Luis Márquez (footballer, born 1995)

-Luis Alberto Márquez Quezada (born 10 February 1995) is a Mexican professional footballer who plays as an attacking midfielder.
+Luis Alberto Márquez Quezada (born 10 February 1995) is a Mexican professional footballer who plays as an attacking midfielder for American side Panathinaikos Chicago in the National Premier Soccer League.

 Club career

 Youth

 Márquez joined Guadalajara's youth academy in 2009.
 He then continued through Chivas Youth Academy successfully going through U-15,U-17 and U-20.
 Until being loaned to Coras and was finally giving the chance to play in a more competitive league rather than staying in the youth categories.

 C.D.
 Guadalajara

 Márquez was formed in C.D.
 Guadalajara's youth academy.
 He is the cousin of former Barcelona player Rafael Márquez, whom was formed in C.D.
 Guadalajara's hometown rival, Club Atlas.

 Loan at Coras

 In December 2016, it was announced Márquez was sent out on loan to Ascenso MX club Coras F.C. in order to gain professional playing experience.
 He made his debut as a starter in a match against U. de G. on 11 January 2017.